jarv/jarv.org/content/posts/cool-caddy-tricks.md

             precompressed gzip
           }
   }
-  import logging jarv.org
 }
 ```

 This does the following:
 - Sets a cache-control header for `/font/` requests with a long expiry
 - Tells Caddy that files under `/var/opt/www/jarv.org` serve the site, and to also to expect `.gz` files in the same directory so we can serve assets pre-compressed
-- Instead of using the journal for access logs (Caddy is run under systemd), write site specific logs to a directory on disk and rotate them.

 This will automatically redirect HTTP requests to HTTPs, which is likely what you want most of the time.
 If you want to have a plain HTTP version and HTTPs version that is possible too, for that see the next example.